Azure/cortana-intelligence-population-health-management/Azure Data Lake/AutomatedDeploymentGuide/README.md

    - The WebJob *HealthcareGenerator* from the deployment will appear in the WebJobs list.
    - Select the WebJob and click on Logs at the top of the screen.
 You should [see](../ManualDeploymentGuide/media/webjob2.PNG?raw=true) similar messages like below:
     ```
     EVENTHUB: Upload 600 Records Complete
     EVENTHUB: Starting Raw Upload
     EVENTHUB: Upload 600 Records Complete
     ```
-   - Monitoring the logs can also help you troubleshoot in the event of an interruption.
+   - Monitoring the logs can also help troubleshoot in the event of an interruption.

 #### Azure Event Hub
-  - This synthetic data feeds into the **Azure Event Hubs** as data points/events, that will be consumed in the rest of the solution flow and stored in **Azure Data Lake Store**.
+  - This synthetic data feeds into the Azure Event Hubs as data points/events, that will be consumed in the rest of the solution flow and stored in Azure Data Lake Store.
    - Navigate to your Resource group in [Azure Management Portal](https://portal.azure.com/) and from the list of services provisioned by your deployment select the Event Hub just created.
    - In the Event Hub `Overview`, you should [see](../ManualDeploymentGuide/media/datageneratorstarted.PNG?raw=true) finite `INCOMING MESSAGES`.
+   - After the Stream Analytics job *HealthCareColdPath* is started, the `OUTGOING MESSAGES` will be finite as well.

 #### Azure Data Factory
-  - The last activity in Azure Data Factory pipeline executes a [USQL script](../ManualDeploymentGuide/scripts/datafactory/scripts_blob/hcadfstreamappend.usql) that in effect creates a file at the location `/pbidataforPHM/data4visualization_latest.csv` in your **Azure Data Lake Store**.
+  - The last activity in Azure Data Factory pipeline executes a [USQL script](../ManualDeploymentGuide/scripts/datafactory/scripts_blob/hcadfstreamappend.usql) that in effect creates a file at the location `/pbidataforPHM/data4visualization_latest.csv` in your Azure Data Lake Store.
 If you see this file being created and has a finite size, your Data Factory is running correctly.
    - Navigate to your Resource group in [Azure Management Portal](https://portal.azure.com/) and from the list of services provisioned by your deployment select the Data Lake Store just created.
    - Click on `Data Explorer' at the top of the page.
    - You should see the folder `pbidataforPHM` in the list.
 This folder will appear ~ 15-20 mins after the deployment.